ShadowTraffic/shadowtraffic-examples/README.md

 This example models Debezium change data capture envelopes.
 It uses a [state machine](https://docs.shadowtraffic.io/reference/generators/stateMachine/) to track whether a row is inserted for the first time, updated, or deleted.

+Debezium objects show you how an entire object has changed, in both before and after states, so simulating it requires remembering previously generated data.
+This example uses two ways to do that:

+1. The state machine is configured with `"merge": { "previous": true }` so that the previous event will be deep merged into the current.
-It uses the `previousEvent` generator to access the last values and merge them into one so that each envelop has an entire snapshot of each row.
+2. The `previousEvent` generator to accesses the last values and swaps the `before and `after` states.

 ---